 Applying for Grants: Online Application Opens September 1, 2021.
 Applications must be completed online via the Mass Cultural Council website and will be available September 1, 2021 at https://massculturalcouncil.org/communities/local-cultural-council-program/application-process/.
 Before submitting an application, applicants should read the local council’s priorities online https://massculturalcouncil.org/communities/local-cultural-council-program/find-your-lcc/ for additional instructions.
 Applications must be both completed and submitted online.

 Application Deadline: All applicants must submit completed applications by the statewide deadline.
-This year the deadline is October 15, 2021.
-Late applications cannot be accepted.
+The deadline to apply has been extended to November 1, 2021 at 11:59pm (ET). *Late applications cannot be accepted.

 Danvers Cultural Council Meetings 2021: Tuesday November 16th (to review applications), 7pm at the Danvers Senior Center, 25 Stone St. and Tuesday November 30th (to award grants), 7pm at the Danver Senior Center.
 Applicant attendance at both meetings is strongly encouraged.

 About Massachusetts Cultural Council and Local Cultural Councils:

 The Massachusetts Cultural Council (MCC) is a state agency supporting the arts, sciences, and humanities, to improve the quality of life in Massachusetts and its communities.
 It pursues its mission through a combination of grants, services, and advocacy for nonprofit cultural organizations, schools, communities, and artists.